Joeppie/Backproject/README.md

 The above will; load in a csv with metadata for images, then load in a coordinate.
 The backprojected coordinates wil then be shown.

+# Building
+You can use the git-clone command to check out the project to a local folder.

+To build, run cmake on the source folder.

+The code should compile on Linux, or minGW, it requires pthread and cmake.

 #### Msys2/windows
 Under windows, the code can be compiled under minGW, it has been tested using [msys2](http://www.msys2.org/).